The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

 Although somewhat daunting, we see that so long as $W^{ \ag \bg}$ satisfies certain transformation properties, specifically if then the algebra will close

+and the theory will be spatially diffeomorphism invariant.
 Here $ L_{\vec{N}} N $ is the Lie derivative of $N$ along $N^a$.
 The conditions in equation \eqref{eq: Hojm} are demystified somewhat when one realises they are the analogous to terms arising in classical gravity.
-It is a general property of minimally coupled field theories that
+It is a general property of minimally coupled field theories that \cite{hojman1976geometrodynamics}

 and these combine so that the matter Hamiltonian transforms as a scalar under spatial diffeomorphisms Since we are assuming that the CQ Lindbladian has the same structure as the matter Hamiltonian, we often find terms which look similar to \eqref{eq: hojy} and \eqref{eq: hojm} -- essentially the anomalous terms in \eqref{momham}.
 We then expect these to cancel with terms arising from the Poisson bracket -- the terms in the final line of \eqref{momham} -- enforcing conditions on the allowed realizations.
 We interpret this as telling us that $W^{\ag \bg}(z,z')L_{\bg}^\dagger L_\ag$ must transform like the Hamiltonian under the action of the Poisson bracket.
 From now on we will assume that these can be satisfied, without reference to an explicit realization and we will derive the constraints which arise from the final component of the algebra -- the $[ \mathcal{L}(x), \mathcal{L}(y)]$ commutator.
-We take up the construction of a realisation in Section \ref{sec: realisations}.
+We take up the construction of a realisation in appendix \ref{sec: realisations}.

-\subsubsection{\texorpdfstring{$[ \mathcal{L}(x), \mathcal{L}(y)]$ Commutator for the scalar field}{hm}}
+\subsubsection{\texorpdfstring{$[ \mathcal{L}(x), \mathcal{L}(y)]$ commutator for the scalar field}{hm}}

 We now move on to study the final commutator in the algebra.
 So far we have found restrictions on the realizations of the CQ theory.
 In this section, we will find that we will need to impose constraints in order for the theory to be consistent.
 A long calculation yields